Beyond the Beta Lorenz Curve: A New Parametric Family for Poverty and Inequality Estimation: Functional variants of the Beta Lorenz curve

-In this section, we consider alternative Lorenz curves that can be derived from Kakwani's proposal.
+In this section, we consider alternative LCs that can be derived from the original Kakwani's proposal.
 Starting from the original Beta curve in \eqref{kakwaniLC}, we first set the parameters $a=1$ and $\alpha=1$.
 By factoring out the term $p$ and subsequently generalizing the model by introducing an exponent $a$ (which is conceptually distinct from coefficient $a$ in the original Kakwani specification), we arrive at the \citet{ortega1991} Lorenz curve:

 with,

 The Gini index of the curve given in (\ref{lco}) is,

 An extension of (\ref{lco}) is given by the following curve introduced by \citet{sarabia1999}: